 Ann Richardson – Managing Director

 Ann has a passion for the community of Sisters and the arts and culture scene that makes our town so unique.
 As the former Executive Director for Sisters Outdoor Quilt Show, Ann has event and non-profit management expertise, along with a business and finance background.
-She is currently the President of the Board of Directors of the Sisters Area Chamber of Commerce.
-In playtime, you’ll often find her with super-volunteer husband Clyde and corgis Rio and Tippet rafting a wild river, hiking a trail, or blasting around town on a bright orange bike.
+She is the Past President of the Board of Directors of the Sisters Area Chamber of Commerce and Treasurer of the Sisters Trails Alliance, a non-profit organization devoted to building and maintaining a fabulous biking, hiking & equestrian trail system in Sisters.
+In playtime, you’ll often find her with super-volunteer husband Clyde and corgis Rio and Tippet rafting a wild river, hiking a trail, or blasting around town on one of her many bicycles.

 Katy Yoder – Development Director